 How to identify Black Crappie

 Both black and white crappies are often confused with one another.
 They have the same coloring and markings – dark olive or black with spotted silver sides.
 The easiest way to tell the difference between the two is by looking at the pattern of the spotting.
-On a black crappie, the spots are irregular and scattered across the body.
+On a black crappie the spots are irregular and scattered across the body.
 White crappies have more subtle spots arranged in vertical bars on their sides.
 The black crappie also has 7-8 dorsal spines, while the white crappie only has 6.
-The body of the black crappie is more rounded, whereas white crappies’ bodies are longer.
+The body of the black crappie is more rounded, where white crappies’ bodies are longer.

 Where to catch Black Crappie

 Black crappies are native to most of the eastern half of the United States.
 The black crappie has been transplanted so widely that it can be found throughout the United States and even into southern areas of Canada.
 However, in the part of the Midwest that reaches from western Texas up through Nevada, Colorado, Utah, Wyoming, Idaho, and western Montana, the fish is not as abundant.
 In this region it’s possible to find them along the borders of these states or in limited areas within.

 Black crappies live in large, shallow ponds and lakes.
 Although they frequent shallow areas, they require deeper, cooler habitats than the white crappie.
 They prefer sandy or muddy bottoms and abundant vegetation.